WZJZ: Y100

 On July 25, 2011, after a weekend of stunting, WZJZ flipped to Top 40/CHR, using the moniker Y100, even though there is no "Y" in the call letters.
 The station's format and logo were patterned after its sister station in nearby Miami, WHYI, but customized for Southwest Floridians.
 The flip to Top 40 gave iHeartMedia two Top 40 stations in the Fort Myers market, along with rhythmic contemporary WBTT.
 In 2013, WZJZ once again switched its logo to match WHYI, but with some slight differences.

 On March 24, 2016, at midnight, WZJZ tweaked its format to Hot AC and rebranded as "Y100.1".

+Magic 100.1

+On January 12, 2024 at 5 a.m., after playing "Enemy" by Imagine Dragons, WZJZ shifted to a hybrid format consisting of both Spanish and English-language adult contemporary music (with the imaging of the station done entirely in Spanish), branded as "Magic 100.1" (the first song under the format being "The Best" by Tina Turner), mirroring a similar move at iHeart-owned WMIA-FM across the state in Miami; the move is an attempt to mimic the success WMIA had following its own launch the previous November.